And with this wildlife I thee wed

-“Having a wedding at Fossil Rim is an experience that, not only the bride and groom will enjoy, but all of their guests will also get to see all sorts of animals while enjoying the calming atmosphere and beautiful scenery,” said Lodge Manager Dawn Sorrells.
+“Having a wedding at Fossil Rim is an experience that, not only the bride and groom will enjoy, but all of their guests will also get to see all sorts of animals while enjoying the calming atmosphere and beautiful scenery,” said former Lodge Manager Dawn Sorrells.
 “In the spring, when the landscape is green and thriving with baby animals frolicking about, you can imagine how beautiful of a wedding setting that is.
 The fall is a great time for a Fossil Rim wedding, as well, with the foliage turning beautiful colors of maroon, yellow and brown across this hilly terrain.
 If you are looking for a natural setting for your big day, this place can offer an atmosphere that just can’t be duplicated in the city.”

-“If you are looking for a venue that feels outdoorsy, rustic, or ‘country’, you should consider Fossil Rim,” Culp said.
+“If you are looking for a venue that feels outdoorsy, rustic, or ‘country’, you should consider Fossil Rim,” Hannah said.
 “It has several venues for varying group sizes and each has its own special features.
 If you like nature, animals and/or conservation, and are looking for your wedding to stand out from the rest, I strongly encourage you to check out the options Fossil Rim offers.”

 Because the only thing more uncertain than what life might throw at you is Texas weather, Sorrells said it is essential to have a bad weather backup plan, for which she can provide suggestions.

 “I encourage them to come out and see this place before making any major decisions, because there are many choices at Safari Camp and The Lodge for ceremony settings,” she said.
 “The number of people attending is key in regard to chairs, tables, tablecloths, etc.”

 Hannah knows which setting she would choose for the ceremony.